velerofinance/pymaker/README.md

              skr.transfer(Address('0x0303030303040404040405050505050606060606'), Wad.from_number(2.5)).transact_async()])
 ```

-### Multiple invocations in one Ethereum transaction
+### Multiple invocations in one Velas transaction

-This snippet demonstrates how multiple token transfers can be executed in one Ethereum transaction.
+This snippet demonstrates how multiple token transfers can be executed in one Velas transaction.
 A `TxManager` instance has to be deployed and owned by the caller.

 ```python